 Images courtesy of © Crown copyright (2008) Visit Wales

-Highlights ~Tenby ~Carew Castle & Tidal Mill ~Black Mountain ~Sennybridge ~Brecon Beacons National Park on the West & Central regions
+Highlights ~Tenby Coastal Town ~Carew Castle & Tidal Mill ~Carreg Cennen Castle & farm ~Brecon Beacons National Park exploring the West & Central regions

-2013 Tour Dates Saturday 18 May Saturday 8 June Saturday 22 June Saturday 6 July Saturday 21 September Saturday 26 October Additional tour dates available for groups of 8 or more persons
+2014 Tour Dates & Times 08:30 start 18:30 return Sunday 20 April Sunday 4 May Saturday 14 June Saturday 28 June Saturday 12 July Saturday 13 September Additional tour dates are available for groups of 8 or more persons

 The tour starts from the National Museum Cardiff - map.

-Tour Summary: If you only have one day, this tour will deliver coast, heritage site and a National Park!
-Your tour travels west to Pembrokeshire to the charming coastal town of Tenby and further west to Carew Castle for a guided tour.
-Mid afternoon travel to Mid Wales to the scenic Sennybridge with the return journey to Cardiff travelling through the central region of the Brecon Beacons National Park.
+Tour Summary: If you only have one day, this tour will deliver coast, heritage sites and a National Park!
+Your tour starts from Cardiff, travels west to Pembrokeshire to the charming coastal town of Tenby and further west to Carew Castle and Tidal Mill.
+Mid afternoon the direction changes to north east to Mid Wales and the western region of the Brecon Beacons National Park to Carreg Cennen Castle.

-Carew Castle, a magificent ruin stands on a low limestone ridge at the head of a tidal inlet of the Carew River and medieval bridge.
+After lunch travel further west to Carew Castle, a magificent ruin which stands on a low limestone ridge at the head of a tidal inlet of the Carew River and medieval bridge.
 The nearby Carew Meadows was the site of the last medieval-style tournament held in Britain in 1507, attended by King Henry VII, his son Arthur, wife, Catherine of Aragon and 600 knights.
 The castle's history is full of interesting characters to include Princess Nest, knight Rhys ap Thomas and Sir John Perrot who died in disgrace in the Tower of London.
 Carew also has the only restored tidal mill in Wales with a 23-acre millpond and a superb 4 metre tall 10th-century Carew Celtic Cross.
-Enjoy a tour of the castle and free time.
+The visit offers an exterior guided walk with ample opportunities for photos.

 Returns to Cardiff at 6.30pm approx.